parnapraveen/DSC180A_Replication_Project/README.md

 ## 🎓 Learning Project: LangGraph and Knowledge Graphs

-An interactive learning project designed for beginner to advanced users to learn **LangGraph workflows** and **knowledge graph concepts** through practical biomedical AI applications.
+An interactive educational platform for learning **LangGraph workflows** and **knowledge graph concepts** through hands-on biomedical AI applications.
+Progress from beginner to advanced with real-world examples.

 **New to AI, knowledge graphs, or biomedical concepts?** Start with our comprehensive [Foundations and Background Guide](docs/foundations-and-background.md) - designed for users with zero prior knowledge to understand and appreciate every aspect of this project.